-The good news is that there are several ways to test automotive relays to verify that it’s bad before you replace it.
-The picture on the right shows a bad relay that I discovered during a no start diagnoses.
+The good news is, there are several ways to test automotive relays.
+This way you verify it’s bad before you replace it.
+The picture on the right shows a bad relay I discovered during a no start diagnoses.
 This starter relay actually had a material failure in the copper contact blade.

 It cracked causing an open